-- ad hoc do something that feels right and hope for the best, making a few trade-offs like make common instructions shorter than less common ones to reduce memory footprint at the expense of making instruction fetch and decoding harder - high-level language oriented or HLL design the instruction set to be easier for compiler writers to generate code
+- short-term design goals base design trade-offs on obvious requirements like fitting into a small memory, for example, make common instructions shorter than less common ones to reduce memory footprint at the expense of making instruction fetch and decoding harder - high-level language oriented or HLL design the instruction set to be easier for compiler writers to generate code only to throw massive resources at improving its performance against the odds, but had very skilled engineers working around the inherent flaws in the design.

-In the first category, we have some of the most enduring designs.
-The Intel IA32 developed out of a processor with a 16-bit address space, the Intel 8086, which was upgraded to a 32-bit address space with the 80386 in 1985 and now includes 64-bit implementations.
-The IA32 has endured because it was adopted for IBM's PC design, which developed a massive market, and also because Intel was able not only to throw massive resources at improving its performance against the odds, but had very skilled engineers working around the inherent flaws in the design.
 The IBM 360 architecture [Amdahl et al. 1964; Gifford and Spector 1987] is another that endured for decades despite clear flaws (in terms of subsequent knowledge on how to design for performance).
 The 360 endured because IBM was one of the first computer companies to sell on service rather than technology, and because the design had a few key things right: it was designed for 32-bit addressing ahead of much of the competition, and had an adequate number of registers, a critical feature for achieving high performance.
 IBM, like Intel, had very skilled engineers able to work around inherent flaws in the design.